EmergingDigitalAcademy/eda-deployment-notes/fly-deploy-postgres.md

   4. Click the 'Tables' tab and verify that your tables and relevant data are there.
      ![image](https://github.com/EmergingDigitalAcademy/eda-deployment-notes/assets/159698/51198d89-255c-4c2d-876a-0791e763a9f0)

+### Action: Create your `DATABASE_URL` environment variable
-  6. On the dashboard, select your database and copy the connection string.
+On the dashboard, select your database and copy the connection string.
      ![image](https://github.com/EmergingDigitalAcademy/eda-deployment-notes/assets/159698/7f44b3b2-059c-4424-9144-42ea718d241d)

-  7. Back in your project, create a new environment variable secret called `DATABASE_URL` and paste in your connection string.
-Take care to ensure that there are no typos, extra spaces, etc. This is the link between your project and your database.
+Back in your project, create a new environment variable secret called `DATABASE_URL` and paste in your connection string.
+Take care
+     to ensure that there are no typos, extra spaces, etc. This is the link between your project and your database.
 Without this step, `process.env.DATABASE_URL` will not exist.
      ```